 Here is a more detailed guide on how to choose the best offshore outsourcing company.

-- N-iX has delivery offices in Ukraine, Poland, Bulgaria, and Belarus.
+- N-iX has delivery offices in Ukraine, Poland, Bulgaria.

 - Expertise in the most relevant tech stack for implementing Big Data engineering, BI, Data Science, AI/Machine Learning solutions.

 - N-iX company has been selected as a finalist in two categories for the European IT & Software Excellence Awards 2020.